david-martin/proposals/android-sdk/README.md

 }
 ```

-#### Android Studio Plugin
-In order to compete with Firebase's mindshare we should be able to inspect and configure the core SDK and service modules using gui tools.
-This idea will be fleshed out in a future proposal.

-#### CI/CD
+### CI/CD
 Ci/Cd will be provided by Circle CI.
 In the past we have used other services, but for Android builds we have had the best luck with Circle CI.
 We will improve the value of these services by limiting testing in these environments to automated tests which do not require a emulator.
 Before any release is made and during local development we will still provide and run tests that require an Android emulator.

-#### Repository and Packaging
+### Repository and Packaging

 The Core SDK and service modules will live in a single repository at https://github.com/aerogear/aerogear-android-sdk.
 The Core SDK and each service module will be gradle modules within this project.
 Service modules will depend on the core SDK.
 Modules and the SDK will be published individually as Maven packages.

-#### Documentation
+### Documentation

 Public methods and properties will be documented using JavaDoc.
 At release JavaDocs will be bundled with the maven artifacts and also published on aerogear.org.

+### Future Work

+#### Mobile-Core build plugin
+Android development relies on many features in Gradle.
+Most of these features are abstracted from the end user however a mobile-core build plugin can provide a lot of value to developers.
+In the mcp-standalone demo it was responsible for allowing multiple flavors (android term for a configuraiton variation) to have their own configuration files, doing compile time checking and validation of configurations, and providing conveneience features such as pinning self signed certificates.
+The compile time validation of the configuration files had the side effect of making the core sdk code simpler by not having to include complicated validaiton and error handling for some parts of the configuration.

+The build plugin will invoke the mobile-cli to gather facts about the current state of the server and insure that the correct modules are installed and provide useful configuration.

+#### Android Studio Plugin
+In order to compete with Firebase's mindshare we should be able to inspect and configure the core SDK and service modules using gui tools.
+This idea will be fleshed out in a future proposal.